Loughgall: Orange Order

+Royal Black Institution

+The headquarters of the Royal Black Institution is located on Main Street.
+The grand opening took place in April 2022, which was marked with a parade consisting of Sir Knights and marching bands.

+Summerisland Royal Black District Chapter No. 6 is a regional district within the Royal Black Institution.
+They host the "Last Saturday" parade in the village, which rotates annually with the other districts.

 Sport

 It is home to Loughgall Football Club, which plays in the NIFL Championship, the second tier of football in Northern Ireland.

 Education

 The Cope Primary School serves the area.
 A Roman Catholic primary school was also previously located on the Eagralougher Road, just outside Loughgall, but this closed in 1996.